Disclaimer: This is sponsored content. All opinions and views are of UCHealth and does not reflect the same of KOAA.

 Susanna explains: “It’s really easy to transmit the flu just by being close to somebody who has the flu.
 The flu virus can last on surfaces for sometimes up to hours — hard surfaces especially.
 We may inadvertently touch our nose or touch our mouth after you’ve touched something contaminated with the flu virus and then you’re possibly exposed to the flu.”

-Susanna says cell phones can be one of the dirtiest items we carry around with us on a daily basis, and people often pull them out and use them at inadvertent times, transferring potentially harmful bacteria from their hands to their mouth.
+Susanna says cell phones can be one of the dirtiest items we carry around with us on a daily basis, and people often pull them out and use them at inadvertent times, transferring potentially harmful bacteria from their hands to their mouths.
 “For instance, while you’re eating, don’t have a french fry and then send a text.
-You want to make sure that you’re not introducing anything into your into your mouth and your body from your environment.”
+You want to make sure that you’re not introducing anything into your mouth and your body from your environment.”

 Susanna says, “Periodically clean your phone.
 You just want to use some disinfectant wipes.
 You don’t need anything fancy, you can use any kind of disinfectant, or disinfectant wipe and just wipe your screen and then dry it off.”